Dordrecht: Synod of Dordrecht

+Diminishing economic importance

+During the Eighty Years' War merchants from Dordrecht were involved in taking control and founding sugar cane plantations in the West Indies.
+At the end of the 17th century this led to a stable sugar refining industry in Dordrecht.
+This flourished in the 18th century, when Dordrecht had 16 sugar refineries, as opposed 120 in Amsterdam and 40 in Rotterdam.
+Dordrecht still has a few buildings purposely designed as a sugar refinery, e.g. the imposing Sugar Refinery Stokholm.

+Overall, the economic importance of Dordrecht began to wane in the 18th century, and Rotterdam became the main city in the region.

 The Patriots movement

 From 1780 to 1787, Dordrecht was home to the Patriots faction which intended to remove the hereditary Stadtholder position held by the House of Orange-Nassau.

 The Netherlands was after all a republic de jure.
 Soon after, more cities followed and William V fled from Holland.
 But his brother-in-law, King Frederick William II of Prussia, came to the aid of William V and on 18 September 1787, Dordrecht capitulated to Prussian troops.
 The Patriots were defeated and Willem V was restored in his position as Stadtholder.